geoserver/geoserver.github.io/_posts/2025-05-13-geoserver-2-26-3-released.md

 <!-- update cve list details when disclosed -->

-Public disclosure is scheduled for Monday 2 June 2025.
+Public disclosure is scheduled early June, allowing time to update.
 See project [security policy](https://github.com/geoserver/geoserver/blob/main/SECURITY.md) for more information on how security vulnerabilities are managed.

 ## Release notes